DepthVision: Enabling Robust Vision-Language Models with GAN-Based LiDAR-to-RGB Synthesis for Autonomous Driving: Abstract

 \section{Abstract}

-Ensuring reliable robot operation when visual input is degraded or insufficient remains a central challenge in robotics.
-This letter introduces DepthVision, a framework for multimodal scene understanding designed to address this problem.
-Unlike existing Vision-Language Models (VLMs), which use only camera-based visual input alongside language, DepthVision synthesizes RGB images from sparse LiDAR point clouds using a conditional generative adversarial network (GAN) with an integrated refiner network.
-These synthetic views are then combined with real RGB data using a Luminance-Aware Modality Adaptation (LAMA), which blends the two types of data dynamically based on ambient lighting conditions.
-This approach compensates for sensor degradation, such as darkness or motion blur, without requiring any fine-tuning of downstream vision–language models.
-We evaluate DepthVision on real and simulated datasets across various models and tasks, with particular attention to safety-critical tasks.
-The results demonstrate that our approach improves performance in low-light conditions, achieving substantial gains over RGB-only baselines while preserving compatibility with frozen VLMs.
-This work highlights the potential of LiDAR-guided RGB synthesis for achieving robust robot operation in real-world environments.
+Ensuring reliable autonomous operation when visual input is degraded remains a key challenge in intelligent vehicles and robotics.
+We present DepthVision, a multimodal framework that enables Vision--Language Models (VLMs) to exploit LiDAR data without any architectural changes or retraining.
+DepthVision synthesizes dense, RGB-like images from sparse LiDAR point clouds using a conditional GAN with an integrated refiner, and feeds these into off-the-shelf VLMs through their standard visual interface.
+A Luminance-Aware Modality Adaptation (LAMA) module fuses synthesized and real camera images by dynamically weighting each modality based on ambient lighting, compensating for degradation such as darkness or motion blur.
+This design turns LiDAR into a drop-in visual surrogate when RGB becomes unreliable, effectively extending the operational envelope of existing VLMs.
+We evaluate DepthVision on real and simulated datasets across multiple VLMs and safety-critical tasks, including vehicle-in-the-loop experiments.
+The results show substantial improvements in low-light scene understanding over RGB-only baselines while preserving full compatibility with frozen VLM architectures.
+These findings demonstrate that LiDAR-guided RGB synthesis is a practical pathway for integrating range sensing into modern vision–language systems for autonomous driving.